dotnet/AspNetCore.Docs/aspnetcore/signalr/streaming.md

 [!code-csharp[Streaming hub method](streaming/sample/Hubs/StreamHub.cs?name=snippet1)]

-> [!NOTE]
-> In ASP.NET Core 2.2 or later, streaming Hub methods can accept a `CancellationToken` parameter that will be triggered when the client unsubscribes from the stream.
+In ASP.NET Core 2.2 or later, streaming Hub methods can accept a `CancellationToken` parameter that will be triggered when the client unsubscribes from the stream.
 Use this token to stop the server operation and release any resources if the client disconnects before the end of the stream.

 ::: moniker-end